 Through the implementation of CliftonStrengths, Southwest has had the opportunity to rise to the next level in terms of creating an amazing workplace culture.
 With nearly 60,000 employees and around 11 million customers served each month, putting people first is not simply a business mantra for Southwest, but rather a way of life to which the organization is genuinely and wholeheartedly committed.

-Although Southwest Airlines is just beginning this journey, it's already seeing the effects of aiming CliftonStrengths at specific business outcomes: lower attrition, reduced turnover, increased engagement scores, higher productivity and more.
+Southwest Airlines is already seeing the effects of aiming CliftonStrengths at specific business outcomes: lower attrition, reduced turnover, increased engagement scores, higher productivity and more.

-With every ticket sold, every passport stamped and every bag of pretzels served, employees have the opportunity to do what they love in a way that makes customers feel like family.
+With every airline ticket sold, every bag checked and every inflight snack served, employees have the opportunity to do what they love in a way that makes customers feel like family.